MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-guide.md

 > ![](media/map-keep-unmatched-records.png "Mapping - keep unmatched records")

 ### Match
 Once mapping is completed, you are ready to match your mapped entities.
-Clicking the *Match* tile in the configuration screen will take you to the Match screen.
+Clicking the *Match* tile in the configuration screen will take you to the *Match Screen*.

 (add "configuration" screen with highlighted Match tile)

-In the Match screen below, some matches were already automatically identified based on your map pahse selections.
+In the Match screen below, some matches were already automatically identified based on your Map phase selections.
 However, since there are many ways and orders by which customer entities might be matched, this phase enables you to specify the match logic that best resonates with:
 - Your understanding of how your datasources are related to one another
-- Your understanding of what sources are most reliable for your mapped attributes.
+- Your understanding of what sources are most reliable for your mapped attributes

 ![match.png](media/match.png)

 #### Exploring the Match screen
-The match screen includes several componenets.
-We will explore these from left to right.
+The Match screen includes several components.
-- **Match Pair**: Clicking an entity in one of the match pair columns will enlist all the entities that are availalbe for match pairs.
-Those entities were selected during the Map stage.
+- **Match Pairs Diagram**: The diagram includes the hirarchy in which the match pairs will be matched.
+    - Each of the entities is represented by a tile with the entity's name, number of records, end possibility to view those records by clicking the*eye* icon at the right button corner of the tile.
+    - Each of the match percentages is specificed on top of the link that represents that match []

+- **Match Pair Table**: for each of the match pairs in the diagram there is a match pair table in the lower part of the screen.
+Each row represents a seperate *Role* for that particular match. *Role* stands for the attributes' combination on the basis of which you want to perform that specific match.
+For example, if *Phone + Email* is selected as a role (more on defining roles below), then the data in those two match pair entities will be matched on the basis of these two attributes.
+Also note that the order of these roles will dictate the order by which the specific match will be executed.

+What is included within each *Role* row?
+Let us explore from left to right:
-- **Matched Records**: Number of records (or dataset rows) that were matched for the specific match pair
+    - **Matched Records**: Number of records (or dataset rows) that can be matched for the specific match pair under this role
-- **Unmatched Records**: Number of records (or dataset rows) that were unmatched for the specific match pair
-- **Matched Score**: Relative score that reflects the number of successful matches for that pair compared to the other pairs
-- **Rules**: While the concept of *Roles* will be explained within the next section, this checkbox has three states:
-  1. Checked circle: Implies that at least one rule was defined for that match pair.
-  2. Warning triangle sign: Implies that no rules were defined for that match pair.
-  3. ?: Suggests that there are conflicting rules for that match pair.
-- **Action**: Clicking the "eye" icon will enable you to see all the records for that pair.
-Clicking the "three dots" icon will enable you to either remove a pair or edit it's roles (the concept of match pair roles will be explained within the next section).
+    - **Eye Icon**: Clicking this icon will enable you to see all the records for the specific match pair under this role
+    - **Three Dots Icon**: Clicking this icon will enable you to edit the specific role (more on editing roles below)

+#### Editing Match Pairs Hirarchy:
+This can be easily done by dragging and dropping the entities tiles.
+In the example below, Contact and SleepIQ will be matched first and only then the WebAccount entity will be matched with the result of the first match:

+[]

 #### Editing Match Pair Roles
-The roles for each match pair are accessable through the "three dots" icon under the *Action* culumn as shown above.
 **Match Pair Rules** dictate the attribute-level conditions by which specific pair of entities (a match pair) will be mathced.
 In the example below, two rules are listed for the match pair Saleforce Sales Data : Dynamics 365 sales data. - The first rule includes the Name attribute for both entities
 - The second rule includes... for the Saleforce Sales Data entity and ... for the Dynamics 365 Sales data entity
 - These rules has an "Or" condition which states that either one of the rules should be executed when matching these pair entities